Subaru Rex: 550 cc era

 In response to new regulations for Kei cars introduced for 1976, Subaru introduced the larger-engined Rex 5 in May of that year.
 It retained the earlier bodywork (albeit broadened by 10 cm and with a lengthened bonnet for an overall length of 3185 mm) receiving a 490 cc version of the same engine.
 The Rex 5 (K23, K43 in the Van version) engine was still of two cylinders and an overhead cam design, and retained the SEEC-T emissions control system.
-Power increased from the emissions choked late 360s to 31 PS at 6500 rpm, while torque increased to 3.8 kgm at 4500 rpm.
+Power increased from the emissions-choked late 360s to 31 PS at 6500 rpm, while torque increased to 3.8 kgm at 4500 rpm.
 The AIG version was dropped.
 The Van version received a 28 PS engine (at 6000 rpm) with the same torque, albeit at 500 rpm lower.
 Van equipment levels were Standard and Super Deluxe.
 This version (called the Subaru 500 in the export) was short-lived, replaced by the bigger Rex 550 exactly one year after being introduced.
+In January 1977, the Rex 5 entered production in Taiwan, with a projected monthly output of 100 cars.

 The Rex 550, introduced in May 1977, featured the SEEC-T equipped watercooled, two-cylinder, four-stroke 544 cc EK23 series engine.
-Chassis code was K24, It remained rear-mounted, coupled to a four-speed manual gearbox.
-Max power remained 31 PS at a slightly lower 6200 rpm and torque was 4.2 kgm at 3500 rpm.
+The new emissions equipment, first introduced on the contemporary Leone, meant that the car could meet the upcoming 1978 emissions regulations.
+Chassis code was K24.
+The engine remained rear-mounted, coupled to a four-speed manual gearbox, with max power unchanged at 31 PS at a slightly lower 6200 rpm; torque was up to 4.2 kgm at 3500 rpm.
+In addition to the new engine, the gearing was also adjusted and the suspension was improved, to make the car more quiet.
+The top AIIG model received separate headrests rather than the highback seats, a new houndstooth pattern seat fabric was introduced on AII, the steering wheel was of a new design, and the windshield wipers were painted black.

 A comparatively well-equipped Custom L version of the Van (K44) was added.
 As usual, the Vans received a lower powered version of the engine, with 28 PS at 6000 rpm but the same exact torque figures.
 The Van could take a max load of only 200 kg, 100 kg less than most of its competitors.
-This was counteracted by the comparatively high level of passenger comfort in the Rex Van.
+This was counteracted by the Rex Van's comparatively high level of passenger comfort.

 The Rex 550 was called the Subaru 600 in most export markets.
 Subaru made much of the "Multi-Use Lever", which combined the headlight, turn signal, and windshield washer functions.
-This was not installed on the lowest spec versions (Type B, Standard).
+This was not installed on the lowest-spec versions (Type B, Standard).